-You can turn to google for help deciding which model… but it can be so technical I’d forgive you for thinking you need an engineering degree and a dictionary to decipher it all!
+You could turn to google for help deciding… but it can be so technical you’d be forgiven for thinking you need an engineering degree and a dictionary to decipher it all!

-Are you interested in learning to use your DSLR in manual mode, or at least partial manual mode?
-Because if you purchase a DSLR and shoot only in AUTO then it may just be worth stick to a high end compact point and shoot.
-The benefits of a DSLR over compact cameras is that by using it in manual you have complete control over the effect you produce with your images.
+However, the benefit of a camera with full manual mode over a compact camera is that by using it in manual mode you have complete control over the effect you produce with your images.
 The other benefits are that you can also add to your kit with various lenses such as wide angle, telephoto, macro or zoom, so that you can create specific effects depending on what you love to capture.

 Even more relevant than the camera body are the lenses you choose, because there are different focal lengths to suit different purposes.